ugursogukpinar/VHCreator/README.txt

 * -ho With this option , you can add given <servername> to operating system hosts file automaticaly.

+* -r Git repository url to clone given directory
+* -f Foldername define which folder will use on cloning.

 In future
 -------------
 1. Added hosts could be deleted with given alias.